Complete Guide To Disney Dining Plans at Disney World

 Snacks are the smallest form of food at Walt Disney World.
 Snacks include obvious things like ice cream bars, ice cream cookie sandwiches, bottles of water, popcorn, and coffee.
 But pretty much any small, single food item counts as a snack, including popular treats like Dole Whips.

-Snacks are often indicated using the following icon (pre-2020, at least):
+Snacks are often indicated using the following icon:

 Copyright Disney, included for reference / commentary only